Fellowship

 Fellows will receive an appointment of Clinical Instructor in the UCSF Dept of Otolaryngology-Head and Neck Surgery and take attending staff call at UCSF and UCSF-affiliated hospitals.
 Applicants must be a BE/BC otolaryngologist by the fellowship start date.

 The fellow plays an instrumental role in teaching activities of the department, including a primary responsibility during the Otolaryngology resident lecture series.
 In addition, the fellow has responsibility similar to all faculty members to provide evidence-based teaching and discussions to medical students and residents on rounds and in the clinical and operating room settings.
-The fellow has primary responsibility for collecting patient data, records and imaging studies for the weekly Head and Neck Tumor Board.
-In addition, the fellow has teaching responsibilities associated with weekly Head and Neck Rounds, Journal Club, the head and neck cadaver dissection course, and departmental grand rounds.
-The fellow collaborates with the Chief Resident to organize and direct Journal Clubs related to Head and Neck Oncology.
+The fellow has primary responsibility for summarizing the discussion of each patient at the weekly Head and Neck Tumor Board.
+In addition, the fellow has teaching responsibilities associated with journal club and the head and neck cadaver dissection course.
+The fellow collaborates with the Chief Resident to organize and direct monthly Journal Clubs related to Head and Neck Oncology.

 Past Fellows: